Our social dilemma and what we should be focusing on

 Add to this the massive industry built to enforce the paternal approach.
 Lawyers, policy think-tanks, auditors and consultants.
 Thousands upon thousands of inspectors all lining up to exert power.
 A burgeoning industry exists here.
 One that is full of people wanting to maintain relevance and exercise their authority and expertise.
 They have a lot to lose in systems change.
 But they all have value to contribute.
 So it is not about throwing the baby out with the bathwater.
 This is a good leverage point for systems intervention and one we are focusing on, in part, through Greater Than Learning.
 Our platform is still at a very early iteration but showing how this can be done is part of the strategy.
 Supporting individuals and teams on the journey in closing the ethical intent to action gap.

-Many tiny steps to designing more trustworthy products and services to make all our lives better.
+Learning by doing, together.
+Involving many tiny steps to designing more trustworthy products and services to make all our lives better.
 A worthwhile goal to be aiming for.

 Goals of the system